 Other Traeger Recipes:

 This post is sponsored by Iowa Pork.
 All opinions are my own.

 Traeger Smoked Country Style Ribs

-- 2 lbs country style ribs
+- Coat your ribs completely with the rub seasoning.2 lbs country style ribs

 - When the ribs hit 155, remove them from the Traeger, and use tongs to place each of them in a large roasting dish or disposable pan.